MarcinKilarski/Website-Audit/seo.md

 You can also geo-target different countries with a subdomain or even a subdirectory when your site has a Generic Top-Level Domain.
 However, Country-Code Top-Level Domains has higher chance to rank higher in a specified country.

 Geo-targeting will improve your ranking in a selected country, but it may make it more difficult for your website to be listed in search results in other countries.
 Therefore, [you should only use it when a page on your site targets a single country](https://webmasters.googleblog.com/2010/03/working-with-multi-regional-websites.html).
 Not choosing anything will leave the decision to search engines and their best judgement.
-Selecting ‘Unlisted’ will prevent them from associating your website with any country.
+Selecting ‘Unlisted' will prevent them from associating your website with any country.

 ### 6.2.
 Geo-Focused Keywords